-- The School of Music maintains 56 practice rooms, found on the second floor of the HFAC in the A, B, C, and E wings.
-These practice rooms contain a variety of musical instruments and are set up to accommodate different student needs. - Reservations are offered to music majors enrolled in private lesson courses and to organ students enrolled in Music 160R during fall and winter semesters.
-No reservations are offered in spring and summer terms, when rooms are available on a first-come, first-served basis. - Reservations for practice rooms are made online in SOMIS (School of Music Information System). - o Music 160R students may not reserve practice rooms, except for 160R Organ students. - Specific rooms and practice times are assigned to students based on their instrument and academic degree program. - Music majors taking private lessons: 2-3 hours per day - Students enrolled in Music 160R Organ: 1 hour per day - O Reservations for fall and winter semesters are taken at the beginning of the semester beginning at 6:00 a.m. on your assigned day which is based on a seniority system.
+- The School of Music maintains 60 practice rooms, found on the first, third, and fourth floors of the Music Building. - Eight percussion and 3 organ practice rooms are on the 1st floor; 3 harp, 1 two-piano room, and 4 general practice rooms are on the 3rd floor; 1 organ, 1 harpsichord, 1 two-piano practice room, 8 piano performance only, and 30 general practice rooms are on the 4th floor. - Reservations are offered to music majors enrolled in private lesson courses and to organ students enrolled in Music 160R during fall and winter semesters.
+No reservations are offered in spring and summer terms, when rooms are available on a first-come, first-served basis. - Reservations for practice rooms are made online in SOMIS (School of Music Information System). - o Music 160R students may not reserve practice rooms, except for 160R Organ students. - Specific rooms and practice times are assigned to students based on their instrument and academic degree program. - Music majors taking private lessons: 2-3 hours per day - Students enrolled in Music 160R Organ: 1 hour per day - Reservations for fall and winter semesters are taken at the beginning of the semester beginning at 6:00 a.m. on your assigned day, which is based on a seniority system (see below).
 Reservations are taken through the third week of classes.
-You must be registered in the lesson course in order to reserve. - Students registered in Music 660R: Reservations open on the 6th day of classes. - Students registered in Music 460R: Reservations open on the 7th day of classes. - Students registered in Music 360R: Reservations open on the 8th day of classes. - Students registered in Music 260R: Reservations open on the 9th day of classes - Students registered in Music 560R, 359R, and 160R Organ: Reservations open on the 10th day of classes.
+You must be registered in the lesson course in order to make a reservation. - Students registered in Music 660R: Reservations open on the 6th day of classes. - Students registered in Music 460R: Reservations open on the 7th day of classes. - Students registered in Music 360R: Reservations open on the 8th day of classes.

-- o Practice room schedules are effective immediately following student sign-up. - Your practice room reservation begins at the top of the hour and runs for an hour. - o If an assigned room is not claimed by 15 minutes after the hour, any student may use the room for the remainder of that hour. - The following are NOT to be used as practice rooms: bathrooms, hallways (including lower floors), stairwells, galleries, patios, elevators, storage areas, other common areas, any areas with signs prohibiting usage, etc. This rule applies to singers as well as instrumentalists. - The pianos in E250, E400, and E432 are NOT to be used as practice pianos.
-They may be reserved for recital rehearsals through the Music Scheduling Office (C-302 HFAC).
+- Students registered in Music 260R: Reservations open on the 9th day of classes. - Students registered in Music 560R, 359R, and 160R Organ: Reservations open on the 10th day of classes. - o Practice room schedules are effective immediately following student sign-up. - Your practice room reservation begins at the top of the hour and runs for an hour. - o If an assigned room is not claimed by 15 minutes after the hour, any student may use the room for the remainder of that hour. - The following are NOT to be used as practice rooms: bathrooms, hallways, stairwells, lobbies, patios, elevators, storage areas, other common areas, any areas with signs prohibiting usage, etc. This rule applies to singers as well as instrumentalists. - O The pianos in 1011, 1067, 1111, 1151, 2221, 2231, 4146, 4246, and 4255 MB are NOT to be used as practice pianos.